Don't have an Account? Sign up now.

 3

-Today we’ll explore two UNESCO World Heritage Sites: Taken together, the 7th-century church ruins of Zvartnots and the still-standing, much older Echmiadzin Cathedral wondrously illustrate the arrival of ancient Christianity in the Caucasus and the evolution of a unique Armenian ecclesiastical architecture. (please note the Cathedral is closed for renovation).
+Today we’ll explore two UNESCO World Heritage Sites: Taken together, the 7th-century church ruins of Zvartnots and the still-standing, much older Echmiadzin Cathedral wondrously illustrate the arrival of ancient Christianity in the Caucasus and the evolution of a unique Armenian ecclesiastical architecture.

 Today’s lunch includes a congenial cooking class where we’ll learn to prepare a traditional Armenian pasta dish and delectable sweets.
 Back in Yerevan, visit the Genocide Memorial & Museum, where we’ll learn about one of the most tragic events in Armenia’s long history – the systematic extermination of millions of Armenians in the waning days of the Ottoman Empire during World War I.